-During this inspection, it is verified, based on a visual examination and in certain cases analysis of samples, whether the plants or plant products are free from harmful organisms and whether they meet the specific requirements of the abovementioned Directive.
+During the physical check, it is verified, based on a visual examination and in certain cases analysis of samples, whether the plants or plant products are free from pests and whether they meet the specific requirements of Regulation 2019/2072.

-If the result of the checks/inspections (documents, identity, phytosanitary, plant health) is favorable, the consignment is released.
-The FASFC will complete the phytosanitary transport document.
-This document can be presented to the customs as proof of the favorable plant health check and release.
+If the result of the checks/inspections (documents, identity, physcial) is favorable, the consignment is released.
+The FASFC will finalise the CHED-PP. This document can be presented to the customs as proof of the favorable plant health check and release.

 The consignment may also be refused due to the following reasons:

 - The lack of the original phytosanitary certificate;

 - The phytosanitary certificate does not meet the requirements;

 - The identity of the consignment does not correspond to the phytosanitary certificate (the composition of the consignment, the plant varieties and their number do not correspond to the description given on the certificate).

 If (symptoms of) pests are detected, a sample is taken and sent to an approved laboratory.
 The laboratory will identify the pest, if present.
 The FASFC will then decide which measures need to be taken.

 The recipient is officially informed by the FASFC about the reason of refusal and the measures to be taken.Following measures may be taken: destruction or transport outside the EU borders.
 In the latter case, the shipment may be transported to another country which has other requirements than the EU.
 The shipment must meet the conditions of that country.
 Special treatment obliged by the FASFC is also possible.